 The FUJIFILM NP-W126S Battery Pack is engineered for optimal heat management.
 The official Fujifilm batteries are the most dependable, so if you’re shooting professionally or just want a near guarantee that your battery will never have problems, stick with them.

-However, After a few years and a lot of use, these batteries do wear out, and you should probably replace them every 5 years if you’re shooting a lot.
-Because of age, some of my older official batteries are performing worse than my good third-party batteries.
+However, after a few years and extensive use, these batteries do wear out, and you should probably replace them every 5 years if you’re shooting frequently.

-Battery Life Tip For The Fujifilm X100VI: If you’re struggling with battery life or you are frustrated with how short the battery life is on the Fujifilm X100VI, turn off all those JPG effects; they seem to really drain the battery.
-I thought something was wrong with the camera at first, or maybe IBIS was killing the battery, but when I turned off all the JPG effects my battery life returned to what felt normal.
+Battery Life Tip For The Fujifilm X100VI: If you’re struggling with battery life or frustrated by its short duration on the Fujifilm X100VI, consider turning off all JPG effects, as they appear to significantly drain the battery.
+I thought something was wrong with the camera at first, or maybe IBIS was killing the battery, but when I turned off all the JPG effects, my battery life returned to what felt normal.

 Third-Party Batteries For Fujifilm X100VI

-Suprisingly some third-party brands are really good now.
-So if you love your JPG effects grab some third-party batteries.
+Surprisingly, some third-party brands are now quite good.
+So if you love your JPG effects, grab some third-party batteries.

-The only catch with good third-party batteries is it’s still usually a good idea to break them in a few times.
-This involves fully cycling from full power to empty around 3 to 5 time.
-You dont have to be super specific here but its generally a good idea to first full charge your battery when you get it, then do a good job of wearing it mostly down before recharng it full again.
+The only catch with good third-party batteries is that it’s still usually a good idea to break them in a few times.
+This involves fully cycling from full power to empty around 3 to 5 times.
+You don’t have to be super specific here, but it’s generally a good idea to first fully charge your battery when you receive it, then use it to wear it down to a reasonable level before recharging it fully again.

-As far as what the best third-party brand batteries are for the Fujifilm X100VI, I’ve been using Wasabi, specifically the one with the USB-C charge port built in.
+As for the best third-party brand batteries for the Fujifilm X100VI, I’ve been using Wasabi, specifically the one with a built-in USB-C charge port.
 It’s been working absolutely great.
-I have some of their other batteries as well and they also work very well.
+I also have some of their other batteries, and they work very well.

 Wasabi Power NP-W126S WITH USB FAST CHARGING